Track Racing - Frequently Asked Questions

 These are races against the clock.
 Riders are alone on the track with no one to provide a draft in front of them.
 For this reason aerodynamics become very important and the use of disc wheels and time trial handlebars is common.

 The Pursuit is a time trial where two riders start on opposite sides of the track and try to catch each other as they race around the track.
 Senior Women typically race 3 km and Senior Men 4 km.
-The Individual Pursuit is an Olympic event for both men and women.
+The Individual Pursuit was an Olympic event for both men and women.
 A variation is the Team Pursuit where teams of four riders chase each other around the track.
 Team Pursuit is an exciting Olympic event involving practice and precision teamwork.
-There is a team event for the sprinters called the Team Sprint where 3 riders start, the first rider pulling off after 1 lap, the second rider after 2 laps & the third rider finishing -an exciting & often close event.

 Match Sprint